ki-preclinical-imaging-and-testing/science_data_kit/project/roadmap_index.md

 - Deployment improvements: Docker containers, Docker Compose setup, Kubernetes configurations, optimized package structure, separate packages for optional components, dependency management, and installation verification tools

 With the completion of Phase 6, the Science Data Kit is well-positioned as a comprehensive tool for scientific data analysis, with strong documentation, user-friendly interfaces, extensive data source support, and advanced analytical capabilities.

-## Archived Roadmaps

-The following roadmap sets have been completed and archived.
-Any remaining tasks from these roadmaps have been added to the [roadmap_later.md](roadmap_later.md) file for future consideration.

 ### Phase 5: SDK Completion and Documentation